-The need for better progress monitoring, accurate data collection and analysis and timely fact-based decisions has brought on the surface the need for a digital and agile construction process.
+The need for better progress monitoring, accurate data collection and analysis, and timely fact-based decisions have brought on the surface the need for a digital and agile construction process.

 Nevertheless, the power of habit is still strong in construction and there are many who fail to see the value in embracing digital technologies.